How to Become an Appraiser in Virginia

 Once I have my Virginia appraiser license, then what?

-After becoming a licensed or certified appraiser, you will need to keep up with your credentials with Continuing Education (CE).
-In Virginia this requires 28 hours of approved appraiser continuing education courses within your 24-month license renewal period, including the 7-hour USPAP course.
-These CE courses CAN be taken online.
+After becoming a licensed or certified appraiser, you will need to maintain your credential with Continuing Education (CE).
+In Virginia, this means you’ll need to complete 28 hours of approved appraisal CE courses every 2 years, including the 7-hour USPAP course.
+These CE courses can be taken online.

-How to become a real estate appraiser in Virginia: Certified Residential
+How to become a Certified Residential Appraiser in Virginia

-As a Virginia Certified Residential Appraiser, you can provide valuation of any home with 1-4 units, no matter how complex or how it’s priced, so long as you’re unbiased..
+As a Virginia Certified Residential Appraiser (also called a home appraiser), you can appraise any home with 1-4 units, no matter the value or complexity.
 You may also assess empty land fit for 1-4 family use.

-To become a Certified Residential Appraiser in Viginia take the following steps:
+Follow these steps to become a Certified Residential Appraiser in Virginia:

-Step 2: 1,500 hours of acceptable appraisal experience in a minimum of 12 months.
+Step 2: Gain 1,500 hours of acceptable appraisal experience in no less than 12 months.

 You must also meet one of the following college education criteria: